scalawithcats/scala-with-cats/src/pages/codata/structural.typ

 randomsByNeed.take(5)
 ```

-If we wanted a stream that had a different random number for each element but those numbers were constant, we could redefine `unfold` to use call by need.
+If we wanted a stream that had a different random number for each element but those numbers were constant, we could redefine `unfold` to use call-by-need.

 ```scala mdoc:silent
 def unfoldByNeed[A, B](seed: A, f: A => B, next: A => A): Stream[B] =